 Daniel Snyder • Washington Commanders

-Feadship’s award-winning 93-metre Lady S was reportedly commissioned by Daniel Snyder, owner of the Washington Commanders, and is one of the world’s most expensive yachts available to charter.
-A week on board might set you back over €1.4 million but it is easy to see why.
-At the heart of the yacht is a 12-seat, two-deck IMAX cinema while a fully certified helipad allows VIP guests to come and go as they please.
-Naturally for an owner at the heart of American sport, Lady S is also equipped with a number of sports facilities for golf, basketball, volleyball and football.
+Feadship's award-winning 93-metre Lady S was reportedly commissioned by Daniel Snyder, owner of the Washington Commanders, and is one of the world’s most expensive yachts available to charter.
+A week on board might set you back over €1.4 million – but it's easy to see why.
+After all, at the heart of the yacht is a 12-seat, two-deck IMAX cinema, while a fully certified helipad allows VIP guests to come and go as they please.
+Fitting an owner at the heart of American sport, Lady S is also equipped with a number of sports facilities for golf, basketball, volleyball and football.

 Bravo Eugenia

 Jerry Jones, owner and manager of the Dallas Cowboys, is said to be behind the build of Oceanco’s 109-metre Bravo Eugenia.
 Built under the project name Bravo and delivered in 2018, Bravo Eugenia was applauded by the industry for her slender figure and elongated bow, courtesy of Nuvolari Lenard.
 Onboard highlights include a duo of helipads and a hybrid propulsion system.
-To the delight of yachting fans all over the world, Bravo Eugenia is a city dweller and is often spotted pulling into major cities around the world including London, Seattle, Miami and Cannes.
+To the delight of yachting fans all over the world, Bravo Eugenia is a city dweller and is often spotted pulling into major cities around the world including Seattle, Miami and Cannes.
+She was most recently sighted in Tower Bridge, London.

 Octopus

 The 126-metre Lürssen explorer yacht Octopus was famously commissioned by the late Paul Allen, founder of co-Microsoft and owner of the Seattle Seahawks football team.
 Highlights include a swimming pool with a floor that raises to transform into a dancefloor, a floodable tender garage and a heli-hangar large enough to carry two helicopters side by side.
-Octopus is now under new ownership after she sold in 2021 but Allen's widower Jody still remains chairman of the Seattle Seahawks.
+Octopus is now under new ownership after she sold in 2021 but was previously owned by Allen's widower Jody, who still remains chairman of the Seattle Seahawks.

 Winning Drive

 Westport motor yacht Winning Drive is rumoured to have been built for American businessman and majority owner of the Baltimore Ravens football team Steve Bisciotti.
 The 39.6-metre vessel was delivered in 2012 as a Westport 130 and still cruises under the same name today.
-Unsurprisingly, she can often be spotted cruising between Baltimore and Palm Beach, according to BOATPro's Global Fleet Tracker.
+Unsurprisingly, she can often be spotted cruising between Baltimore and Palm Beach, according to BOATPro.

 Aquila